Roadway Safety Leadership Academy

 • Insights into the role of state departments of transportation (DOTs) and federal agencies involved in the industry

-Participants are also expected to attend ATSSA’s Annual Convention & Traffic Expo in Houston in February 2026.
-The program will wrap up with an in-person event in Washington, D.C., in April 2026 with media and spokesperson training.
-That training will be held on the first day of ATSSA’s 2-day Legislative Briefing & Fly-In, which will provide advocacy preparation before members travel to Capitol Hill to discuss industry issues with members of Congress.
+Participants are expected to attend ATSSA’s Annual Convention & Traffic Expo in Houston in February 2026, then the program will wrap up in April with an in-person event in Washington, D.C., to include media and spokesperson training.
+That training will be held on the first day of ATSSA’s two-day Legislative Briefing & Fly-In, which will provide advocacy preparation before members travel to Capitol Hill to discuss industry issues with members of Congress.

 A graduation celebration including ATSSA and ATSS Foundation leaders will be held after the Fly-In event.